PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
-This amount of data (30,000 cells at a conservative estimate), was beyond my capabilties to manually generate in any reasonable timeframe.
+This amount of data (30,000 cells at a conservative estimate), was beyond my capabilities to manually generate in any reasonable timeframe.
 Fortunately, during a previous project I had gained experience interacting with <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>, a RESTful API with an intuitive and easy to process data structure.
 Knowing that the later parts of this project would take place in C++ (I had decided by this point to construct the eventual GUI in C++), I elected to create a script for querying the API in Python due to its easy to use networking libraries.
 </p>

 <p>
-<a href="https://pokeapi.co/" target="_blank">PokéAPI</a> contains a truly massive amount of data, much of which is simply not pertinent to <span class="book-title">MCC</span>.
+PokéAPI contains a truly massive amount of data, much of which is simply not pertinent to <span class="book-title">MCC</span>.
 As such, the key purpose of the querying script was to identify the list of queries containing information I did require, obtain the data from those queries, and prune down and organize the obtained information to form a single file that could be processed to form my database.
 </p>

 <ul class="img-row">